Crescent Fields at Huntingdon Valley

 • pro The facility is currently experiencing severe staffing shortages and appears unwilling to address the issue through hiring efforts.

-• pro Tenant retention is notably low, with residents staying only about four months on average.
+• pro Tenant retention is notably low, with residents staying only about four months, and many activities are canceled due to staffing issues.

 Review